 Managing 1,439 homes at East Village E20, the former London 2012 Athlete’s Village, the company has developed a revolutionary model for rental housing.
 Get Living is the only landlord that doesn’t charge fees, does not require a security deposit and offers longer three year tenancies, with a resident-only break clause, to give security combined with flexibility.
 Within tenancies, annual rent increases are set at CPI.
 From first viewing and throughout a resident’s stay, Get Living is responsive, flexible and attentive.

 Rick has over 37 years’ experience in development and investment in both the residential and commercial sectors and has a particular interest in regeneration and design.
 Rick is also Non-Executive Chairman of Miller Developments, Non-Executive Director of Altitude Real Estate, Non-Executive Direction of Curo Housing Association and Chairman of the Kinetic Foundation Charity.
 Prior to Get Living, Rick was CEO of United House Group and prior to that, CEO of MEPC.

-Eve sits on the Scottish Property Federation’s consultation panel on PRS/Build to Rent investment and delivery, and is also a Board member of Hillcrest Housing Association, which specialises in social rent and large-scale housing management in Scotland.
+Eve sits on the Scottish Property Federation’s consultation panel on PRS/Build to Rent investment and delivery and is also a member of St Andrew’s University Court.

 Real Estate Partner